zicht/z/res/doc/roadmap.md

  +  An additional "assert" will be added to tasks, which will cause a RuntimeException to be thrown if the assertion fails.
 The assertion is called after 'unless' evaluation, which is right after the execution of the "pre" section, and right before the "do".
+ +  Plugins can now expose paths that should be interpreted as declarative expressions rather than values

 # version 1.2 #

- +  Remove BC code for env variable usage.
+ +  Remove all 1.0 BC code
- +  Allowing to set a dynamic shell per task will be implemented
- +  Plugins will be enabled to expose paths that should be interpreted as declarative expressions, so variables can be used in configuration.
-How exactly this should be done is yet to be decided.

 # version 2.0 #